google-ai-edge/mediapipe-samples/examples/image_segmentation/js/README.md

 This web sample segments objects in images and video frames.
 Objects are segmented in one of the provided images or from camera frames seen by your device's webcam.

-It uses the DeepLab, a state-of-art deep learning model for semantic image segmentation, where the goal is to assign semantic labels (e.g. person, dog, cat) to every pixel in the input image.
+It uses the [DeepLabV3](https://arxiv.org/abs/1706.05587), an semantic image segmentation, where the goal is to assign semantic labels (e.g. person, dog, cat) to every pixel in the input image.

 ## Prerequisites